| |

 Trying to determine the best areas to stay in Phuket for your beach holiday in Thailand?
-Get comfortable – we have compiled a rundown of the most popular areas, the pros and cons of staying in each and then a few of our favorite properties to help you find the right hotel or resort for your visit.
+Get comfortable – we have compiled a rundown of the most popular areas, the pros and cons of staying in each and then a few of our favourite properties to help you find the right hotel or resort for your visit.

 This page contains affiliate links.
 You can read our disclosure policy here